syangche/backend_auth_tutorial/docs/authentication/tutorials/index.md

 const app = new Hono<{ Variables: Variables }>()
 ```

-Next, we can create a middleware function called `auth` that verifies the JWT token sent by the user in the Authorization header.
+Next, we can use the middleware function called `jwt` that verifies the JWT token sent by the user in the Authorization header.

 ```typescript title="src/index.ts" linenums="17" hl_lines="1-6"
 app.use(